 The Iron Bar

-Standing on Macrossan Street in Port Douglas, the Central offers pavement drinking and dining, a large covered deck area, a huge screen and a family-friendly rear garden.
+Standing on Macrossan Street in Port Douglas, the Central offers pavement drinking and dining, a large covered deck area, a huge screen often showing sports, and a family-friendly rear garden.

 Hemingway’s brewery is on the Crystalbrook Superyacht Marina, offering great water views for drinking and dining.